 Koroshetz believes, as does many experts these days, if people really knew about the link between dementia and high blood pressure, they might be more inclined to do something about it …

 "Only about 50 percent of people who have hypertension are actually treated," he says.
 "So I think there's a lot to be said for trying to get high blood pressure under control."

-The is helping get out the word through Koroshetz's campaign and via a presentation of new research on blood pressure and Alzheimer's at its annual scientific in Chicago, which starts July 22.
+The Alzheimer's Association is helping get out the word through Koroshetz's campaign and via a presentation of new research on blood pressure and Alzheimer's at its annual scientific meeting in Chicago, which starts July 22.
 And the group is encouraging people to control high blood pressure.

 "The good news is that we can control blood pressure now," says Maria Carrillo, the group's chief science officer.
 "We can do that with exercise, with lifestyle, with healthy eating, and also with medications."